 Aam ka Panna/Kairi panha is a raw mango cooler.
 It is an integral part of North Indian summer.
 Raw green mangoes are tangy and sour.
-Yet they transform to a wonderful concentrate which can be made sour to extra sweet depending on your taste.
+Yet, they transform to a wonderful concentrate which can be made sour to extra sweet depending on your taste.
 Traditional aam panna recipe will always leave you refreshed.
 It is something which completes my summer since childhood.
 Perfect mix of salt, sugar and tangy flavor.
-Move over colas, here is a drink you will enjoy and look forward to, each summer.
+Move over colas, they are bad for health.
+Here is a drink you will enjoy.
+It makes me look forward to heat each summer.
+Nothing is as satisfying like a chilled drink in the afternoon.
+Sun blazing all guns and you enjoying it with your shades on.

 Is aam panna healthy?